 Claim your company’s pages on Yelp, Google My Business, SolarReviews, and EnergySage.
 Since most people now look at online reviews before making major financial decisions, it’s essential that you manage your brand on these popular sites.
 Respond quickly and professionally to any customer complaints that crop up, so readers will see that you’re proactive and ready to make things right.

 Most importantly, ask your happy customers for a review.
-Their objective third-party feedback will help your ranking on these sites go up, and online leads see that there’s good reason to work with you.
+Their objective feedback will help your ranking on these sites go up, and online leads see that there’s good reason to work with you.

 Like most things, attracting quality leads through effective online content will get easier over time.
 Start with a user-friendly website and then add relevant content, blog posts, and social media campaigns over time.
 Remember, it’s all about establishing your company as a trusted name in your area.

 Once you get a steady pipeline of leads, ensuring you can fulfill on those projects quickly is the next step.
 GreenLancer can help you manage the permitting and engineering process with our marketplace of designers and engineers.
 Sign up for free and shop our network of vetted vendors to help you quickly turn projects around with less hassle.